sergei-mironov/udprelay/README.md

 Udprelay
 ========

-This tool implements trivial symmetrical UDP relay.
+Udprelay implements trivial symmetrical UDP relay.
 After start, it "opens" two UDP ports and waits for clients.
 When clients are connected, the tool sends data received from one of them to another and vice versa.
 Typical use case is to allow UDP clients behind different NATs to talk to each other.